ZenDevMaster/rankerx_gsa_bot/README.md

 pop3 pw=##clear_text_password
 ```

--Delete anything that you configured in the URL list from within GSA.
-The RankerX_GSA_Bot will replace {{URL_LIST}} with the backlinks coming from your RankerX campaign.
+- Delete anything that you configured in the URL list from within GSA.
+The RankerX_GSA_Bot 🤖 will replace {{URL_LIST}} with the backlinks coming from your RankerX campaign.
--Set the group to something (or nothing) to reflect these are auto-generated projects
+- Set the group to something (or nothing) to reflect these are auto-generated projects
--Notes is unused in this version
+- Notes is unused in this version, but may be added later
--If you configure `last status=active` then the project will automatically start running right away.
+- If you configure `last status=active` then the project will automatically start running right away.
 If you want to be set Inactive, set this value to 0.
--Pop3 passwords (and I assume IMAP, but have not tested) are stored encrypted in the INI file when saved from GSA.
+- Pop3 passwords (and I assume IMAP, but have not tested) are stored encrypted in the INI file when saved from GSA.
 If you've specified this password from within GSA, you have to replace this line with the password in clear text and insert a leading `##` so GSA knows it's unencrypted.
--Save the file using UTF-8 encoding (if editing in Notepad, don't select the UTF-8 with BOM option)
+- Save the file using UTF-8 encoding (if editing in Notepad, don't select the UTF-8 with BOM option)

 4. Finally, find the **.articles** file from your new GSA project copy it to your c:\RankerX_GSA_Bot folder.
 If you have no articles, you still need a file, but it can be blank.